Chase Business Checking Accounts

 - More ways to waive fees.
 Multiple options to waive the Monthly Service Fee, including maintaining a minimum daily balance or purchases on your Chase Ink® Business credit card

-- Convenient access to payment processing.
+- Built-in card acceptance.
 Accept card payments anytime, anywhere in the U.S., and get transparent pricing with Chase QuickAccept(SM).

 - Same-day deposits with QuickAccept(SM).
 Free up the cash you need to keep your business moving forward with same-day deposits at no additional cost.